brbsix/triggerd/README.rst

 ::

-  triggerd FILE1 FILE2 FILE3
+  triggerd FILE1 FILE2 FILE3...

 Or against entire directories of event files:

 ::

-  triggerd DIRECTORY
+  triggerd EVENTFOLDER1 EVENTFOLDER2...

 You can test your event file configuration without actually executing it: